caberger/android/readme.md

 gradle wrapper
 ```

-Then you can built the project either from the command line with ./gradlew or use Andriod Studio.
+Then you can built the project either from the command line with ./gradlew or use Android Studio.

 [^compose]: except for the Composables where kotlin is used in the layout files instead of .xml